 Not all cacao pastes are the same.
 They all have slightly different bodies, flavours, nutrition profiles, and caffeine to theobromine ratios.
 The reason for this is that there are different countries in which cacao is harvested such as Ecuador, Mexico, Guatemala, and Peru.
 When you consider the trees genetic blueprint, farming practices, climate, soil conditions, and the processing of the cacao bean, many variables can change the end product.

 CAN I CONSUME IT IN THE EVENING?

 Generally, we do not recommend cacao after 3-4pm.
 The reason for this is cacao still contains a low amount of caffeine, so those sensitive to caffeine stimulation may find themselves activated at night and have trouble sleeping.

 Ironically, we have also had many reports of improved sleep.
-We generally attribute this to cacao’s ability to bring us into presence (thereby helping with anxiety, fear or overwhelm), its abundance of magnesium (to support calming the nervous system), and tryptophan (precursor to serotonin, our playful neurotransmitter) and supporting users enhanced mood for better sleep.
+We generally attribute this to cacao’s ability to bring us into presence (thereby helping with any potential anxiety, fear or overwhelm), its abundance of magnesium (to support calming the nervous system), and the mood boosting compounds contained in cacao, supporting users sleep.

-If you are actually requiring light stimulation to keep you alert throughout the evening for whatever reason, we would recommend consuming cacao over other stimulants like coffee.
+If you are requiring light stimulation to keep you alert throughout the evening for whatever reason (study, social gathering/event, finishing work/business projects), we would recommend consuming cacao over other stimulants like coffee.